-The ORCA Project is a post-school option for young people with disability that includes training, work experience and ultimately employment.
+The ORCA Project is a post-school option for young people with different abilities that includes training, work experience and ultimately employment.
 It is also an opportunity to build capacity, enhance lives and find meaningful connections in the community.

 The ORCA Project Transition Program